vladtsit/node-red-keenetic/README.md

 1) WIFI devices connected
 2) Traffic on selected interface

+Remark: See Keenetic documementation for more commands or just look at developer console in Crome during navigation thought Keenetic Dashboard interface.
+Almost everything is available.
+Actional commands will need POST http request, not covered here yet.

 Then you can pass data to Smart Home system of your choice - Domoticz, Majordomo, etc.

 Before importing flow please add folowing code to